vincseize/_SLIM3VUEJS_STARTER/backend/README.md

-# VueJs.2.
+# Slim.3.
 Starter

-This is a VueJs built with the SlimPHP framework and uses MySQL for storage.
+This is a SlimPHP framework and uses MySQL for storage.

 ### Installation